What is Blueproof?

 Q. Can anyone construct a risk profile?

-A. Yes, up to a point.
+Answer: Yes, up to a point.
 However, the risk profiling also addresses other threats outside the common knowledge of most, such as escape and evacuation, explosion and dispersion.

 Q. What is the impact of Blueproof on ALARP?